About the student's table in a web browser

 - Hand layout

-After the play of the hand is finished you will see a complete trick by trick review.
-The green color shows the tricks won by your partnership.
-The white for the opponents.
+After the play of the hand is finished, you will see a complete trick-by-trick review.
+The green color shows the tricks won by your partnership whereas the white color shows the tricks won by the opponents.
 The card in a frame shows what card has been led on the trick.

-On the bottom right corner, the student can see the summary for the hand.
-Declarer, contract, and tricks made.
+On the bottom right corner, the student can see the summary for the hand. the declarer, the contract, and the tricks made.